 Crapcan racing is an exciting way to get involved in and experience the thrill of car racing without having to be a world class driver.
-There are different series to check out, and the community around crapcan racing is huge.
-Most people have never heard of Crapcan racing, so what is it?
+There are many different series to check out, and the community around crapcan racing is huge.
+But you may wonder what crapcan racing actually is.

-Crapcan racing is essentially a term used to describe the racing of cars that may otherwise have been scrapped.
+Crapcan racing involves the racing of cars that may otherwise have been scrapped, with the 2 main series being ChumpCar and LeMons.
 The term is a play on words, and although it describes cars that may be deemed to be worth very little money, they are usually upgraded for competitive racing.

-There is a lot involved in crapcan racing, and it is not just a case of buying a super cheap car and racing it against other people.
+There is a lot involved in crapcan racing, and it’s not just a case of buying a super-cheap car and racing it against other people.
 There is an entire community of crapcan racers, and there are different tournaments and events held all the time.
 So, let’s look at crapcan racing in more detail.

 A Basic Rundown Of Crapcan Racing

 There are several different types of crapcan racing, but essentially it involves taking older, fairly worn-down cars and turning them into race cars.
-This can be done on a tight budget for the fun of racing, or it can be taken much more seriously, and a lot of work can be performed to make the car almost into a high-performance car.
+This can be done on a tight budget for the fun of racing, or it can be taken much more seriously, and a lot of work can be performed to turn the vehicle almost into a high-performance car.

-This can cost a lot more money, but it will allow you to enter into races in your area and potentially win them.
-There is a huge community of crapcan racers, and there are competitions held all over the country.
+This can cost a lot more money, but it will allow you to enter into races in your area and potentially compete for wins.
+There is a huge community of crapcan racers, and there are competitions held all over the USA.
 If you enjoy racing and want something totally different to try, and you don’t mind spending some money, crapcan racing can be an excellent way to experience the thrill of endurance driving.

 A lot of crapcan racing competitions involve endurance racing.
 This can be anywhere from a couple of hours to a full 24 hours of racing.
 Usually, there is quite an eclectic mix of racing abilities, with racers of all levels of experience taking part.
 Most competitions will require you to be a competent racing driver, but you don’t need to be a world class driver to have a lot of fun in a tournament.

-These endurance races do require you to be a part of a team.
-The team aspect of crapcan racing makes it very appealing for many people, as the social community spirit involved can make for some great entertainment, and can be very rewarding.
+However, these endurance races do require you to be a part of a team.
+The team aspect of crapcan racing makes it very appealing for many people, as the social community spirit involved can make for some great entertainment, and it can be very rewarding.
 Finding a team and a car are naturally the two most important parts of crapcan racing.

 What Do You Need To Consider?